conradmr94/BreatheWithMe/README.md

 4. Tap "Stop" to end your session early

 ### Focus Mode
-1. Choose between Work, Break, or Long Break
+**Auto-Cycle Mode (Recommended):**
+1. Enable "Auto-cycle mode" toggle
 2. Tap the timer circle to start
-3. The timer will count down and track your progress
+3. The app will automatically cycle through:
+   - Work sessions (25 min)
+   - Short breaks (5 min) after sessions 1, 2, 3
+   - Long break (15 min) after session 4
+   - Repeats the entire cycle
+4. Tap "End Cycle" to stop at any time

+**Manual Mode:**
+1. Keep "Auto-cycle mode" disabled
+2. Choose between Work, Break, or Long Break
+3. Tap the timer circle to start
 4. Tap to pause/resume, or use Reset to start over

 ### Sleep Mode